jmczab/git-tris/Gaming system install.md

 ```
 sudo apt install python3-pil python3-numpy python3-build python3-hatchling python3-installer python3-yaml python3-venv cabextract
 ```
-## Other pre-reqs
+## Optionals
-Lutris also needs vulkan-tools and fluidsynth, but the source commands may depend on your distribution.
+Lutris can also use vulkan-tools (provides the "vulkaninfo" command) and fluidsynth, but the source commands may depend on your distribution.
 For Ubuntu 24/Mint22 however
 ```
 sudo apt install vulkan-tools fluidsynth
 ```

+# Lutris versions
+I prefer the git version.
+Some people prefer the flatpak version.

+I dislike sandbox tech for gaming as it is possible to spend too much time working around weird issues, diagnosing crashes, providing access to non-standard drivers or other files.
+Sure you can run flatseal and edit, but I am not going to bother.

+"OMGSecurityWTF!!!"
+I hear people cry.
+"Know what you are running and don't buy pirated stuff," I respond.
+Most "bad" actors need the network anyway, and you should be blocking that, yes?

+If you want to go with the flatpak, then use the instructions on lutris.net - it works perfectly well.
+Until it doesn't.

 ## Git Lutris and Git umu-launcher
-Now handled by the handy gittris script in this very repo!
+Now handled by the handy "gittris" script in this very repo!

 ### Automagic, assuming you trust my script
 ```